 HTL receives and handles donor materials in the form of human insulin-producing cells, muscles, and liver and adipose tissue.
 Photo: Kennet Ruona

-We have RNA-sequencing data for islets from more than 200 donors, where 35 are diagnosed type 2 diabetics.
-The islets are characterized for their hormone secreting capacity, and we isolate RNA and DNA for use by all EXODIAB members.
-This is a unique material for studies of diabetes and has already resulted in numerous high impact publications.
+HTL has RNA-sequencing data for islets from more than 350 humans, with and without diabetes.
+The islets are assessed for their hormone secreting capacity, and our staff isolate RNA and DNA for use by all EXODIAB members.

-To have access to all tissues involved in the course of diabetes from the same individual gives us an outstanding opportunity to map the genetic and environmental factors that give rise to the disease.
-To this end RNA-sequencing will be performed to study differences in allele specific expression and splice isoform pattern between different human tissues.
-All data will be inserted in an internal database for shared use within EXODIAB.
+HTL’s access to all tissues involved in diabetes from the same individuals allows the researchers to map the genetic and environmental factors that may cause type 1 diabetes and type 2 diabetes.
+RNA-sequencing is performed to study differences in allele specific expression and splice isoform pattern between different human tissues.

-• Serve as a contact between transplantation surgeons, islet facility in Uppsala and end user scientists
+• Serve as a contact between transplantation surgeons, islet facility in Uppsala and users of the resource

 • Distribute human tissues to evaluated research projects within EXODIAB

-• Characterize tissues functionally e.g. hormone secretion assays
+• Characterise tissues functionally e.g. hormone secretion assays

 • Perform global analysis of gene expression